There are a lot of houseplants out there that are cherished for their foliage, but orchids aren’t among them.

 6 Reasons Orchid Flowers Fall Off

-Bud drop can happen in any flowering plant, but some orchids can have a more severe version called bud blast, where all of the buds and blooms will drop at nearly the same time.
+Bud drop can happen in any flowering plant, but some orchids can have a more severe version called bud blast, where all of the flower buds and blooms will drop nearly simultaneously.

 Most of these instances of flower loss can be cured by addressing common care issues.